-How do I enable reverse DNS functionality for Route 53 with a PTR record?
+How do I activate reverse DNS functionality for Route 53 with a PTR record?

 I need to configure reverse domain name service (DNS) resolution for a server using Amazon Route 53.
 How can I do this?